 Phase One of the 10-Year Vision will see an investment of approximately $2 billion in expanded transit services, transit infrastructure, and improvements for roads, cycling and walking – Metro Vancouver's biggest transit service expansion since 2009.

-Over the course of the Phase One Plan, a broad range of enhancements will be implemented, including those listed below.
+Over the course of the Phase One Plan, a broad range of enhancements are being implemented, including those listed below.

 Phase One Transit Service Improvements

-Pre-construction and consultation on the Millennium Line Broadway Extension and the Surrey-Newton-Guildford Line of the Surrey LRT project
+Pre-construction and consultation on the Millennium Line Broadway Extension.

 What is the 10-Year Vision Phase Two Plan?

-At the direction of the Mayors' Council, the original Surrey-Newton-Guildford LRT Project was put on pause and the focus instead is on project planning and development of the Surrey Langley SkyTrain project, which with current available funding would see it extend to 166 St in Fleetwood.
+At the direction of the Mayors' Council, the original Surrey-Newton-Guildford LRT Project was put on pause and the focus turned to project planning and development of a Surrey Langley SkyTrain.

-A massive upgrade of existing Expo and Millennium Line infrastructure to expand its capacity to meet double-digit ridership growth and improve the customer experience
+A massive upgrade of existing Expo and Millennium Line infrastructure to expand its capacity to meet forecasted ridership growth or years into the future and improve the customer experience.

 How are Phase Two Plan improvements going to be funded?